chaos-polymtl/lethe/doc/source/examples/dem/rectangular-hopper/rectangular-hopper.rst

 - Floating walls
 - `GMSH <https://gmsh.info/>`_ grids
 - Python post-processing script using `PyVista <https://docs.pyvista.org/>`_
-- Periodic boundaries in DEM (for extensional version of the case only, see section 7.9)
+- Periodic boundaries in DEM (see section :ref:`ref-periodic-hopper`)

 Files used in this example
 ----------------------------